ctallum/portfolio/content/markforged/index.md

 - tag: Software
 ---

+{{< img fx20.jpg "50%" >}}

+### Summary
-While at Markforged, I worked as a software intern working to design the user interface and functionality of the new FX20 printers.
-While on the team, I worked on the following:
+- Software intern working on user interface and functionality of new FX20 3D printers

-- I worked on some internal benchmarking and stress testing tools
+- Wrote internal benchmarking and stress testing tools used to test print file parsing and decryption
-- Internal software optimizations that reduced print file processing time by around 7x.
-For large multiday prints on the FX20, this could save several minutes of processing time.
+- Wrote internal software optimizations that reduced print file processing time by around 7x
-- Wrote lots of logging functionality for the new firmware on the FX20 to help developers understand the current state of the machine and to make debugging and finding errors easier
+- Wrote event logging functionality to help developers understand the current state of the machine and to make debugging and finding errors easier
+- Worked on miscellaneous bug fixes and small upgrades
-- I worked primarily in Typescript and a tiny bit with Rust
+- Worked primarily in Typescript and a tiny bit with Rust

-To give you an idea of the stuff I was working on, here is a photo of the FX20 printer that I was working with.

-{{< img fx20.jpg "70%" >}}
+- Participated daily standup meetings